? Table of Contents

 - Click Save Contribution

-You cannot change the contribution date or amount after it’s been included in an emailed tax statement.
-If you need to make changes to already-issued statements, you’ll need to generate new statements.
+If you need to make changes to already-issued statements, you’ll need to generate and resend new statements after correcting the contribution.

 How to Delete Test Data